Hurricane & Storm Damage Risk Reduction System

-The greater New Orleans Hurricane & Storm Damage Risk Reduction System (HSDRRS) is an infrastructure system in southern Louisiana which seeks to provide the greater New Orleans area a 100-year level of risk reduction, meaning reduced risk from a storm surge that has a 1% chance of occurring or being exceeded in any given year.
-In 2019, the Army Corps of Engineers announced that due to an increased rate of sea level rise and continued sinking of soil the levee system would no longer offer original planned levels of protection as early as the year 2023.
+The Hurricane & Storm Damage Risk Reduction System (HSDRRS) is an integrated flood protection system in southern Louisiana designed to provide the Greater New Orleans area with a 100-year level of risk reduction—meaning protection against a storm surge that has a 1% chance of occurring or being exceeded in any given year.
+In 2019, the U.S. Army Corps of Engineers warned that accelerated sea level rise and ongoing land subsidence could reduce the system’s designed level of protection by 2023.

 History

 While a protection system existed prior to 2005, following Hurricane Katrina, Congress authorized and funded the construction of the 100-year level risk reduction system, known as the Hurricane and Storm Damage Risk Reduction System (HSDRRS).
 The HSDRRS includes five parishes (Orleans, Jefferson, St. Bernard, St. Charles, and Plaquemines) and consists of 350 miles of levees and floodwalls; 73 non-Federal pumping stations; 3 canal closure structures with pumps; and 4 gated outlets.

 The Greater New Orleans HSDRRS is engineered to the 100-year level of risk reduction against tropical events and related rainfall and storm surges.
 The $14 billion system includes the construction or improvement of 133 miles of perimeter risk reduction features, such as levees, floodwalls, floodgates and pump stations.
 HSDRRS was designed for a 50-year project life and the design accounted for sea level rise, subsidence and increased storm frequency throughout that time frame.
 Construction of the system also included resiliency features, such as the armoring of the backside of levees and floodwalls to prevent scour in the event of wave overtopping.

 The Corps also supports the multiple lines of defense strategy for reducing risk, which includes the restoration of Louisiana's coastal areas.
 Coastal habitats provide an important buffer between open water and structural protection like the HSDRRS.